classicalBit/MKV-Stream-Mapper/README.md

 ## Features

--Audio and Subtitle Prioritization: Prioritize audio and subtitle streams based on language and codec preferences.
+-Audio and Subtitle Prioritization: Prioritize and map/order audio and subtitle streams based on language and codec preferences.

--Subtitle Addition: Option to add external subtitle files (SRT) to MKV videos.
+-Subtitle Addition: Option to add external subrip files (SRT) to MKV videos.

 -Audio Codec Conversion: Convert audio streams to specified codecs and bitrates.

--File Organization: Move completed MKV files to a new directory and rename them.
+-File Organization: Option to move completed MKV files to a new directory and rename them.

 -Will delete FORCED subtitles.

+-Will always default the first stream. (why? some TVs dont care about default tags, they will choose the first stream as default)